electrickery/simple-gcode-generators/face/README.md

 Facing Software
 ===============

-In this version of face.py the Lead-in, lead-out value is replaced by separate X0sset and Yoffset values, making it a bit more flexible for other routers, like my grbl based CNC router.
+*In this version of face.py the Lead-in, lead-out value is replaced by separate Xoffset and Yoffset values, making it a bit more flexible for other routers, like my grbl based CNC router. *

-The code seems to work for me, but User Interface and documentation are not updated yet.
+*The code seems to work for me, but User Interface and documentation are not updated yet.*

-Based on:
+**Based on:**

 **Author:** John Thornton